Gardening

 A border spade is lighter and easier to handle than a digging spade.
 See the section on 'Preparing the soil' for more information on how to make digging easier.

-If you're looking for lightweight gardening equipment specially designed for people with arthritis, you might find something that suits your needs on the Arthr website.
+If you're looking for lightweight gardening equipment specially designed for people with arthritis, you might find something that suits your needs in the Versus Arthritis Shop.

 Low-maintenance gardens